RyanGA09/DataAnalyst-ImpactAnalysisOfMonkeypoxCaseStudy/README.md

    (Replace username with your GitHub username)

-2. **Setup Database**

-   - Create a Database & Table

-   1. Open your MySQL client and run the following command to create a database named `designers`:

-      ```sql
-      CREATE DATABASE webdesign;
-      USE webdesign;
-      ```

 2. Create a Virtual Environment:

    ```bash
    python -m venv venv

    ```

-3. Activate the Virtual Environment:
+4. Activate the Virtual Environment:

    - On Window: